A 'ggplot2' geom to fit text inside a box

 grid::unit()objects.
 Both default to 1 mm.- min.size

 Minimum font size, in points.
-Text that would need to be shrunk below this size to fit the box will be hidden.
+Text smaller than this, whether as supplied or after being shrunk to fit the box, will be hidden.
 Defaults to 4 pt (8 pt for

 Where inside the box to place the text.
 Default is 'centre'; other options are 'topleft', 'top', 'topright', 'right', 'bottomright', 'bottom', 'bottomleft', 'left', and 'center'/'middle' which are both synonyms for 'centre'.
 For